We make SMEs fit for the future, also on the sustainability front.

 Our sustainability objectives

-- Climate neutrality by 2025 - Based on our 2019 CO2 balance sheet, we aim to reduce our emissions from electricity, fuels and business travel by a total of at least 40%, offset the remaining emissions and also offset all material emissions sources along the value chain through to delivery to the customer.
-By the end of 2026, we aim to reduce our emissions from electricity, fuels and business travel by at least 60% overall compared with 2019.
+Reduce CO2 emissions - Based on our CO2 footprint in 2019, we want to reduce our emissions from electricity, fuels and business travel by at least 40% overall, offset the remaining emissions and also offset all major sources of emissions along the value chain through to delivery to the customer.
+By the end of 2026, we want to reduce the emissions of these emitters by at least 60% compared to 2019.